Anisotropic active Brownian particle with a fluctuating propulsion force

 \Cref{eq:longtime_heat} displays the expected long-time isotropy of the probability density.
 Compare~$\Dt$ to~$\Uc^2/2\Dr$ for the ABP model~\eqref{eq:ABP_standard} \cite{Howse2007, Peruani2007, Lindner2008, Golestanian2009, Fodor2016, Caprini2021}.

 The new diffusivity~$\Dt$ combines contributions from the swimming~$\Uc$, the noise-induced drift~$\Vv$, and from the coupling terms in~$\hDbb$.
-From here we set $\Uv=\Omega=\DX=0$ to highlight the new effects: the particle is ``shaking its hips'' but would be a non-swimmer if not for the noise-induced drift.
+From here we set $\Uv=\Omega=\DX=0$ to highlight the new effects: the particle is ``shaking its hips'' but would be a non-swimmer if not for the noise-induced drift; see also \cite{Thiffeault2022b} for a deterministic version.
 (The swimmer is a ``treadmiller'' or reciprocal swimmer that doesn't strictly swim, but only diffuses~\cite{Crowdy2010,Lauga2011,Obuse2012}.)
 In that case after using~\eqref{eq:Vv} Eq.~\eqref{eq:Dt} becomes

 The form~\eqref{eq:Ddrift} for~$\Dt_0$ has two striking features.
 First, it is negative for particles with $\sigmaY < \sigmaX$, so that it hinders diffusion.
 In fact, the combination~$\Dt_0 + \tfrac12\DY$ attains a minimum of zero for~$\sigmaY = \sigmaX/(2 + \Inerc\sigmaX/\mass\sigmar)$.
 A particle satisfying this relation can only diffuse through~$\DX$ and thermal noise.